imineev/helidon/messagingclient/messaging.md

 The API main interfaces/classes:
 - `HelidonMessaging` - the entry point to create an instance of a Helidon Messaging, uses the usual `Builder`/`Config` pattern the provider to be used is either explicitly configured, or defined by name (see `MessageProvider` below) or the first available one is used (ordered by priority).
-The instance has two methods to execute operations - `execute` and `inTransaction`
+The instance has two methods to execute channels - `execute` and `inTransaction`
 - `MessagingException` a runtime exception to use when something fails (wrap underlying exception for system such as `javax.jms.JMSException`)